vishalgupta888/crypto-tracker/README.md

-hey this is the crypto currency tracker made using reactjs and charts where you can check real-time cryto price and analyze through charts
+Hey this is the crypto-currency tracker with beautiful user interface made using ReactJs and ChartJs where you can check real-time cryto price and search coin through search bar and  analyize chart through 1D !W and !M time periods

-follow me on twitter - https://www.twitter.com/weshaalll
+tools used - html css react chartjs

 ![Screenshot (8)](https://user-images.githubusercontent.com/96484672/171797596-5ce65fb8-4f5f-4cd3-a466-f6a0b243c1d5.png)